 The reason I’m testing these white stain options on white oak is because it’s a popular wood to use for a more white washed wood look and the grain of white oak looks really pretty with a white stain.
 I’m also testing the white stain on pine wood because pine is a very commonly used wood and very budget friendly.

 Also, I am making some floating kitchen shelves with white oak and I’m considering a white wood stain for them.
 So, I wanted to test these stains out anyways and I thought it would be helpful to share!

-Another thing to note is that white stain provides a white washed look, but another technique for how to whitewash wood is to use a mix of white paint and water.
-I will share that tutorial soon, but the difference between the two is explained below.
+Another thing to note is that white stain provides a white washed look, but another technique is to use a mix of white paint and water for how to whitewash wood with paint.
+The difference between the two is explained below.

 Note, this post contains some affiliate links.
 For more info see my disclosures here.